The sale of my house in NC over with, we were ready for our Minnesota rv adventures to begin.

 Shelly, Robert’s daughter, lives just up the road with her husband, Mike.
 They have 8 acres on a hill – beautiful views of rolling farmland in every direction.
 Shelly & Skip inherited a lot that came out of the apartment.
 When Robert finds something good on sale, he doesn’t get just one – he’s apt to get six of whatever it is – so there was really a lot!
 There were stacks of brand new T-shirts and sweatshirts, shoes that had never been worn, socks and underwear still in the packages.
 It’s incredible how much we all have that we don’t need or use.

 Southern Minnesota is quite lovely.
 It reminded me of parts of New England, with rolling hills, hardwoods, huge plowed fields.
 This is an area of wonderful, rich farmland, with topsoil 24” deep.
 Spring was just starting – daffodils, forsythia, and tulips were in bloom; every day the leaves on the trees were a bit bigger.
 In nearby Big Woods State Park, the ground was carpeted with trout lilies (southern MN is the only place on earth where they grow) and other delicate white flowers.

 Since our arrival, I’ve seen deer (much bigger than NC deer), gophers, pheasant, wild turkeys and great blue herons.
 I was also been bitten by a tick that must have hitched a ride on me where we camped in Indiana.

 Soon we plan to move our rigs to Big Woods for awhile, then, once the weather warms up, head on up to Ely and the Boundary Waters Canoe area.

 Have you had any memorable Minnesota RV Adventures?
 If so, I hope you will take a moment to share them with us using the Comments form below.
 Thank you.

-Here's what I am now - an Everyday Entrepreneur - and I love it!
+Here's what I am now - an Everyday Solopreneur - and I love it!